gqi/MRMix/README.md

 #   theta       pi0       sigma2   SE_theta zstat_theta pvalue_theta
 # 1  0.21 0.4602256 8.998972e-05 0.02449794    8.572151 1.015702e-17
 ```
-Type `?MRMix` and `?MRMix_se` in `R` for more details.
+Type `?MRMix` in `R` for more details.
 The software has been tested on MAC OS 10.11.5 with R version 3.5.1.
 Installation and demo should run within seconds.